ker2x/DearDiary/README.md

 ### 2021/11/19

-i really, really, want my access to autopilot :(
+i really, really, want my access to copilot :(

+### 2021/12/02

+- I still don't have access to copilot, i'm upset about it.
+- I want to give a try to EUFI Reverse engineering.

+brb.